thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Explain the difference between data and information.
 - Explain what an entity is.
 - Diagram how web applications store and retrieve data.
-- Describe what a relational database is.
+- Explain what a relational database is.
 - Explain why relational databases are so important.
 - Describe what PostgreSQL is.
 - Install and configure PostgreSQL.